sarog/openremote-sf/branches/feature/TCP-HTTP-TelnetEvents-mredeker/readme.txt

 V. "Controller" logging
 ====================================
-you can modify the log4j configuration in "%PROJECT_ROOT%/config/log4j.properties"
+You can modify the log4j configuration in "%PROJECT_ROOT%/config/log4j.properties".
+All the logs will be written in "/webapps/controller/logs"

 VI.
 "Controller" javadoc
 ====================================
-you can generate javadoc using "ant javadoc"
+You can generate javadoc by using "ant javadoc"